ppnwt/ppnwt/README.md

 production and delivery of products and services.
 My experience as a software engineer enhanced my abilities in designing, implementing, testing, and upgrading software.
 One of my objectives is to keep updated with the latest IT trends and technologies. -->

  - Hot Latte & Ice Americano addicted <br>
- - I’m currently learning in role of Full Stack Developer (NodeJS & ReactJS) <br>
+ - I’m currently learning in the role of Full Stack Developer (NodeJS & ReactJS) <br>
  - I'm passionate about learning and development <br>
  - Develop future goals for self-improvement and Big motivation <br>
  - Moving forward !!! 🧡🧡🧡